Cortisol, Circadian Rhythm and the Microbiome Stress Loop Explained

 Morning light exposure, consistent meal timing, a 10–12 hour eating window, stress reduction, early sleep, and SCFA-supportive synbiotics like Akkermansia + Clostridium butyricum.

 Reduced Akkermansia is among the most consistent microbial patterns associated with inflammation, metabolic dysfunction, and gut-barrier weakness.
-For a complete, science-based guide to restoring this keystone microbe, explore the Akkermansia Microbiome Hub!
+For a complete, science-based guide to restoring this keystone microbe, explore the Akkermansia Microbiome Guide.

 1. Cortisol Is a Circadian Hormone — Not Just a Stress Hormone